 Really, you can read my mind so easily, can you?
 You are aware that a judge can know no distinction of persons.

 (an aside)

 Unless there is more gold on one side of the scales than on the other, that is.

-Fanchette, tell everyone to meet me in the great room in a few minutes.
-I need to compose myself.
+Meet me in the great room in a few minutes.
+I need to compose my self.